yanakidis/programming_language/README.md

 # programming_language
-Interpreter of model programming language
+Interpreter of a model programming language

 Example of program is in test.c (realisation of fibonacci sequence)